STORY OF FLOATING WEEDS

 Synopsis

 An itinerant kabuki troupe, led by aging actor Kihachi, arrives in a small town.
-He frequents the local cafe owner, who is an old flame, and with whom he fathered a son.
-Shinkinchi's jealous mistress Otaka pays a young actress in the troupe to seduce Shinkichi, but the young pair fall in love.
+He frequents the local cafe owner, who is an old flame, and with whom he fathered a son, Shinkinchi.
+Kihachi's jealous mistress, Otaka pays a young actress in the troupe to seduce Shinkichi, but the young pair fall in love.
 When Kihachi finds out, he throws a fit.
 When Shinkichi discovers Kihachi's true identity, he cannot forgive him.
 Meanwhile, the troupe suffers a loss and is disbanded.
 Kihachi embarks on an unknown future with Otaka.

 Thoughts from Ozu